frmachao/video-compress/README.md

 ### 🔏 100% Client-side
 Video compression is done in the browser, and your files are not uploaded to the server.
 ### 📦 No software installation required
-The video compressor works through the browser, which means it can be used on any platform with a modern web browser, including but not limited to `Windows`, `Mac`, `Linux`, `iOS`, and `Android`.
+The video compression works through the browser, which means it can be used on any platform with a modern web browser, including but not limited to `Windows`, `Mac`, `Linux`, `iOS`, and `Android`.